uilicious/english-compiler/demo/spec/handler/addTweet.spec.md

 The API should return with an object with "result" being "ok", if succesful.

 Provide the stack trace for any unexpected error that occurs, to the API.
+The function should properly handle with an error if the req.body is null